 – What are your thoughts on how long it will take to fix this problem assuming we have a pretty good team of Collectors?

 – Tell us what your first few days here would look like?

 Of course we ask a lot more questions than these, however with just these questions, both you and the interviewee will know if you are interviewing the right candidate!
-This is what I mean by preparing intelligent questions that will yield the information you need to make an intelligent hire.
+This is what I mean by preparing intelligent questions that will yield the information you need to make an intelligent hiring decision.

 EXAMPLE – Regional Sales Manager Search: